Categories

 • Vehicles with automatic transmission: the transmission cannot be shifted to position i or j.

-• Vehicles with automatic transmission: if the transmission cannot be shifted to the position i or if the display does not show anything, transport the vehicle (/ page 309).
+• Vehicles with automatic transmission: if the transmission cannot be shifted to position or if the display does not show anything, transport the vehicle.
 A towing vehicle with lifting equipment is required for vehicle transportation.

 NOTE